abhilashreddyy/NLP_project/PITCHME.md

 +++
 google | azure
 -------|-------
-best for combined analysis of entire file content | best for seperate analysis (eg :if format is like one question many answers good for saperate analysis for each answer) entity recognition | do not contain this feature
+best for combined analysis of entire file content | best for seperate analysis (eg :if format is like one question many answers) entity recognition | do not contain this feature